cnielly/prototypical-networks-omniglot/README.md

 The chosen optimizer is **Adam**.
 The initial learning rate of 10<sup>−3</sup>, is cut in half at every epoch.

-The model was trained on 5 epochs of 2,000 episods each and was tested on 1,000 episodes.
-A new sample was randmoly picked in the training set at each episode.
+The model was trained on 5 epochs of 2,000 episodes each and was tested on 1,000 episodes.
+A new sample was randomly picked in the training set at each episode.

 <ins>**RESULTS**</ins>

-I tried to reproduced the results of the paper.\
+I tried to reproduce the results of the paper.\
 Training settings: 60 classes, 1 or 5 support points and 5 query points per class.\
 Testing settings: 5-way and 20-way scenarios, same number of support and query points than during training.